Resolving a dispute with a residential park operator

 - don't maintain the rented property to a reasonable standard

-- don't make repairs required when notified
+- don't make necessary repairs after being notified

 Park operators refusing to carry out repairs